Specialsfrontbig clearSpecials2Frontbig

 Dit dit—dit dit dit—dit!
 Dit dit—dit dit dit—dit!

-“Her school bus was hijacked!”
+“Her school bus has been hijacked!”

 Dit dit—dit dit dit—dit!